Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 #### Common columns and conventions

-Current run outputs are appended to these tables.
+Outputs from the current run are appended to these tables.

-Each has a RunDate column, corresponding to the date on which the data was inserted.
+Each table has a RunDate column, corresponding to the date on which the data was appended.
 The RelationValidDate column refers to the time for which the value of elasticity or demand was measured.
 For example, one might run the model on Jun 30, 2017 and obtain estimates for all times in the history.
-Then Rundate ='2017-06-30' and there will be a number of RelationValidDates, one for each historical periods.
+Then Rundate ='2017-06-30' and there will be a number of RelationValidDates, one for each historical period.

 All tables have columns named Item, SiteName, ChannelName, and CustomerSegment, identifying the specific individually priced SKU for which the estimate or prediction is given.

-Where columns named &lt;Measure&gt;90LB and &lt;Measure&gt;90UB appear, this is the 90-percent confidence interval around the estimate.
+Where there appear columns named &lt;Measure&gt;90LB and &lt;Measure&gt;90UB, they indicate the 90-percent confidence interval around the estimate.

 #### Elasticities dataset